turingschool/try-turing/backend-online/welcome-bee-weekend/index.md

 ### Zoom Practice!

 - Introduce yourself!
-Unmute and tell us 1) Where you're rfrom 2) Why you decided to spend your weekend learning to code 3) Optional: either the most boring or most interesting fact about yourself
+Unmute and tell us 1) Where you're from 2) Why you decided to spend your weekend learning to code 3) Optional: either the most boring or most interesting fact about yourself
 - Breakout rooms: in a web browser tab, pull up a photo of a really cute animal :) Be ready to practice sharing your screen in your breakout room.

 <a href="../">Back to Curriculum Index</a>